 This video clip below is an enduro race at Sunset Speedway in 1988, it was filmed by Rogers Cable 10 in Toronto.
 Unfortunately I was not in this race, my third and last car, a 1970 Mecury Cougar was very badly damaged in a pretty hard crash a month earlier at Varney Speedway (now called Full Throttle Motor Speedway) and I decided to give up racing.
 I was very disappointed that an enduro race was shown on television a month after I gave up racing.

 I was reminiscing a bit about my racing days and I started watching some YouTube videos.
-I found this in car hi def video of an enduro race from 2014, but they are still driving old 8 cylinder cars that are very similar to what we drove back in the 1980's, it's like a blast from the past.
+I found this in car hi def video of an enduro race at Riverhead Raceway in Long Island, New York from 2014.
+They are still driving old 8 cylinder cars that are very similar to what we drove back in the 1980's, it's like a blast from the past.
 This video really shows what it looked like out on the track, it really brings me back to my racing days.
 It shows how being in the car, at close quarters with the other cars, plus the loud engines, and squealing tires makes it seem so much faster than it seems when watching from the stands.
-I timed this driver, they are doing about 18 second laps on a quarter mile oval at Riverhead Raceway in Long Island, New York.
-When my car was going okay I used to average about 22 seconds on a third mile oval at Sunset Speedway in Innisfil, Ontario.
-I did the math, and I was slightly under 70 seconds per mile, and they're slightly over.
-So do to the larger track I had a bit slower lap times, but I was actually averaging a bit higher lap speeds.
 This video helps me feel like I'm on the track again, and I thank the person that uploaded it to YouTube.

 In 1984 I received two full days of in car performance driving instruction from Craig Fisher.
 I told him I was going to start racing in the Thunder Car Division at Sunset Speedway the following year.
 As I was sliding a car around on the skid pad he gave me tons of pointers that I know made me faster.
 He said in order to go fast you need to visually track well down the race track, while still being aware of your surroundings.
 You need consistent, smooth, precise movements, but you also must have the discipline to maintain all this while pushing the car to the max, without getting reckless, you can't cheat the laws of physics.